 Inside that field: 120 DJs.
 127 dancers.
 67 singers.
 13 voice-over artists.
 20 makeup and hair artists.

 These are not niche categories.
-DJ alone represents a significant segment of the UAE events and hospitality economy, a market the Dubai Department of Economy and Tourism projects will continue growing at double-digit rates through 2030.
-These creatives signed up despite not finding their category.
+DJs alone represent a significant segment of the UAE events and hospitality economy, a market the DataCube projects will continue growing at double-digit rates through 2030.
+These creatives signed up despite not finding their category on the form.
 That is a strong signal about intent.
-It also tells you how many more did not bother.
+It also tells you how many more people did not bother completing the form at all.

 Fifty-seven percent of talent on the Thrilla waitlist selected more than one role.
 Some selected six.

 Actor.
 Model.
 Content creator.
 Event host.
 Stylist.
 Videographer.
 This is not confusion about the form.
-This is how creative careers actually work in 2026, particularly in a market like the UAE where one person often covers multiple disciplines across a single production.
+This is how creative careers actually work in 2026, particularly in a market like the UAE where one person often covers multiple disciplines across a single production day.

-The UAE creative economy is a market the data firm DataCube Research projects will reach $9.58 billion by 2033.
+The UAE creative economy is a market DataCube Research projects will reach $9.58 billion by 2033.
 The people building that economy have been operating without infrastructure.
 No standardised booking process.
-No payment protection.
+No formalised payment agreements.
 No single place where a verified client can find the right talent for a brief and confirm everything in one flow.